 The lab of tomorrow is looking for ambitious entrepreneurs, intrapreneurs and experts with strong entrepreneurial spirit, open minds and interdisciplinary expertise.
 Whether you are from a multinational company, a social business, a start-up or a non-profit organisation, what matters is that you are open to innovation and eager to capture new market opportunities that can make a positive difference in developing countries.

 Once we have selected a challenge, we open the application process.
 To participate in the innovation workshop, you need to apply on the according challenge page on our website.
 We will thoroughly evaluate the applications, select the most suitable candidates and send the successful applicants a binding registration form.

 No. With your application, you simply express your interest in participating in a specific lab.
 If your application is confirmed, we will send you a binding registration form.
 Once you have submitted this second form to us, your registration will be binding.
-If you have to cancel your participation at short notice, we kindly ask you to nominate a substitute from within your company who will be able to participate fully in the three-day workshop.
+If you have to cancel your participation at short notice, we kindly ask you to nominate a substitute from within your company who will be able to participate in the innovation workshop.

 - have the expertise required to solve the challenge